 Examines Washington’s hysterical and dishonest reaction to the International Criminal Court’s indictments of two Israeli leaders for war crimes [Source]

-3 Interviews on the ICC indictments of 2 Israeli Leaders & US Response
+3 Interviews on the ICC indictments of 2 Israeli Leaders and US Response

 - An eight-minute interview for the main Singapore television news on the impact of the indictments